-This means that you can no longer have a pre-checked box on your website to sign up for an email list or have an opt-out option in your email footer.
+All of this means that you can no longer have a pre-checked box when your customers sign up for your email list or have an opt-out option in your email footer.

-Marketers must be able to provide proof that the subscriber has given consent for them to send marketing messages via email if they are going to continue sending emails.
+You must be able to provide proof that the subscriber did give consent for you to send marketing messages via email if you are going to continue sending emails.

-The CAN-SPAM Act was enacted in 2003 and it was made to prevent spamming and unsolicited email messages.
+The CAN-SPAM Act was enacted in 2003.
+It prevents spamming and unsolicited email messages.

-Please note: an unsubscribe link can be placed in a variety of places.
+Please note: You can place an unsubscribe link in a variety of places, not just the footer.

 The best email automation software for GDPR compliance is GetResponse.
 This email marketing software allows you to add fields for consent and unsubscribe links to your emails so that you can be compliant with the GDPR law and CAN-SPAM Act.

-GetResponse is also affordable and allows you to do everything you need to do to have a successful email campaign for your business no matter the size.
+They are also affordable and allow you to do everything you need to do to have a successful email campaign for your business no matter the size.

 GetResponse also offers a free version for their users and is a great way to test and explore the software.
 If you are satisfied, you can then upgrade your subscription to a paid plan once your email list grows.